c2m2/c2m2.github.io/README.md

 # c2m2.github.io
-Documentation site repo for Temple University's C2M2 Virtual Reality Computational Simulation Interface Project
+Documentation site repo for Temple University's NeuroVISOR Project

 ## How to update the documentation using Doxygen
 ### Prerequisites